 Try this.
-Test you range of motion by looking left and right without force, just to see what you current range of motion is.
-Now, keeping your head still, start looking right and left – only with your eye balls!
+Test your range of motion by looking left and right without force, just to see what your current range of motion is.
+Now, keeping your head still, start looking right and left – only with your eyeballs!

 2. Getting stressed out?
 Do what gorillas do and pound your chest!
 (Loud screeching is not necessary.)
 Gorillas pound their chests when they are stressed to help activate their thymus gland, which releases hormones to help them calm down.
 Give it a try.

 The next time you are feeling your anxiety level climbing, make a soft fist and thump your breast bone, covering the whole thing.
 Thump for a minute or two.
 Take a deep breath and relax.

 – Jennifer Malott Kotylo is the creator of the video series, “Improve Your Riding Through Movement.”
 She is certified in Core Dynamics Pilates, Equilates, and the Balimo Method